shaunpersad/api-foundation/readme.md

     This is used internally in the ApiFoundationServiceProvider, so you generally should not need to interact with this.

  * **requires_oauth_token** - a *filter* which restricts routes to requiring a valid Access Token (as the "access_token" param).
+    See the usage in the `sample-routes.php` file.

  * **authorize_request** - a *binding* which creates a request for the Authorize endpoint.
     You should pass in a "validate_error_callback" and a "validate_success_callback" to this when creating.
     This binding will likely only be used once.
-See the implementation in the `sample-routes.php` file.
+See the usage in the `sample-routes.php` file.

  * **authorize_response** - a *binding* which creates a response for a request to the Authorize endpoint.
     You should pass in the "is_authorized" parameter to indicate whether or not the user authorized your app, as well as the "user_id" parameter to indicate which user (if any) committed this action.
     This binding will likely only be used once.
-See the implementation in the `sample-routes.php` file.
+See the usage in the `sample-routes.php` file.

  * **token_response** - a *binding* which creates a response for the Token endpoint.
     This response will include either an Access Token, or error information.
     This binding will likely only be used once.
-See the implementation in the `sample-routes.php` file.
+See the usage in the `sample-routes.php` file.

  * **api_response_array** - a *binding* which creates the structure for every API response.
     This structure can be changed by simply extending our service provider and overriding the makeAPIResponseArray method.